 As we march toward 2024, we are leaving the pandemic behind.
 However, many of the changes the restaurant industry experienced are permanent.
 The restaurant trends and food delivery trends that you'll likely see this year are based on not just the pandemic but also the resulting staffing shortage and increased prices.

-These are some of the top trends that are already happening or expected to happen in 2021.
+These are some of the top restaurant trends that are already happening or expected to happen in 2023/2024.

 One positive aspect about delivery apps is that they expand the restaurant's customer base considerably.
 Even people who are wary of dining in or unable to drive to the location can try out the food.
 For a struggling restaurant, this could be a lifeline, but restaurants must ensure they can meet the demands that come with delivery app inclusion.

-Ghost kitchens, which are sometimes referred to as ghost kitchens, don't offer the in-person dining experience and often take place within other restaurants or temporary facilities.
-Some people do these kitchens out of food trucks.
+Private kitchens with a delivery-only function , which are sometimes referred to as ghost kitchens, don't offer the in-person dining experience and often take place within other restaurants or temporary facilities.
+Some people run these kitchens out of food trucks.
 They must be fully licensed in accordance with local laws, so there is some preparation required.
 The benefit of this option is that you can choose to utilize only food delivery services with online ordering so that you can keep costs down.

 While many restaurants once prided themselves on having a lengthy menu, many find that cutting down the menu to specific best-selling items is beneficial.
 It's expected that this whittled down menu trend will continue long after the pandemic is a distant memory because restaurants will become better known for the items they are the best at making.
 This is also a good time for restaurants to find new creative takes on the things they serve.

 Changes to some laws because of the pandemic made it possible for restaurants to sell alcohol to go.
 This can increase the profits of businesses if the transactions are handled properly.
 Some choose to use food delivery apps to handle this so that they can ensure the customer isn't going to drink the alcohol on the way home.